lucasvanmol/algobets/admin/README.md

 # admin.py

-For deploying and updating the dapp.
+For deploying and updating the dapp. `utils.py` contains some generic utility functions in, and functions specific to this application are in `admin.py`.

 ## Usage